Cyrilus2015/Getting-and-Cleaning-Data-Course-Project/README.md

 So the couples for the measurement are separated into different files.

+Subdirectories "Inertial Signals" have to be ignored for the aim of this project.

 The script have to do the following.

 1. Merges the training and the test sets to create one data set.